-Procedures and processes: You contact the registry team yourself to arrange the registration in the CPS-R01 registry.
-The education about the project is provided by telephone or in a personal conversation with a registry doctor.
-Copies of your medical findings/physician's letters and radiological images, which were collected in the course of standard examinations, as well as your genetic findings will be sent by you by postal service, fax or as an encrypted e-mail to the registry.
-Another possibility is to give the registry team the permission to obtain the above-mentioned information from the attending physicians.
-Since this is a long-term investigation, that addresses the course of a condition over several years, the study has no defined duration.
-Therefore, results from follow-up investigations will be forwarded by yourself to the registry or will be collected from the attending physicians by the registry team with your permission.
-Because the registry collects information from multiple individuals with cancer predisposition syndromes, these measures result in knowledge related to the long-term course of different cancer predisposition syndromes.
+Procedures and processes: Only medical procedures that represent current standard of care for your condition are conducted.
+At the time that blood draws are normally completed for your medical care, additional blood samples will be taken and stored for research purposes.
+Medical information that is generated through the standard care of your condition, as well as genetic testing results and blood/ tissue specimen, will be transferred to the registry.
+Since this is a long-term investigation that addresses the course of a condition over several years, the study has no defined duration.
+Therefore, results from follow-up investigations will be collected by the registry.
+The registry collects information from multiple individuals with cancer predisposition syndromes, which results in generating knowledge related to the long-term course of different cancer predisposition syndromes.